 \section{Related Work}

 \mypara{Adversarial attacks on federated learning.} Several attacks have been studied against federated learning \citep{Wang2018,Biggio2012,Fung2018,Hayes2019,Hitaj2017,Melis2019}.
 The label-flipping attack \citep{Biggio2012} is shown to have great harm to a federated system even with a very small number of attackers \citep{Fung2018}.
-In this attack, the attacker flips the labels of training data in one class to another class and trains the model accordingly. \cite{Bagdasaryan2018} propose a backdoor attack so that the global model behaves incorrectly on adversarial targeted input.
-In our work, we mainly focus on defending against label-flipping attack, backdoor, and Gaussian noise attacks.
-Note that an attacker can perform any type of attacks, such as modifying any model values and training the local model on poisoned data for arbitrary epochs.
+In this attack, the attacker flips the labels of training data from one class to another class and trains the model accordingly. \cite{Bagdasaryan2018} propose a backdoor attack so that the global model behaves incorrectly on adversarial targeted input.
+In our work, we mainly focus on defending against label-flipping and backdoor attacks.
+Note that an attacker can perform any type of attack, such as modifying any model values and training the local model on poisoned data for arbitrary epochs.

 \mypara{Robust distributed learning.} Statistical methods have been studied and applied in robust distributed learning where data is IID \citep{Feng2014,Blanchard2017,Chen2017,Yin2018,Alistarh2018}.
-The median method and the trimmed mean method \citep{Yin2018} are effective approaches in robust distributed learning, but may not be attack-resistant in federated learning where data distribution is non-IID.
+The median method and the trimmed mean method \citep{Yin2018} are effective approaches in robust distributed learning but may not be attack-resistant in federated learning where data distribution is non-IID.
 To tackle the challenge in robust federated learning, we propose a reweighted aggregation algorithm that dynamically assigns weights to the local model based on the residual to a regression line estimated by the repeated median estimator \citep{Siegel1982}.